Meet Our Staff

 Dr. Reeds had an internal medicine practice in O’Fallon, MO for 14 years before joining the faculty at Washington University School of Medicine.
 She became the program physician for the Weight Management Program in 2015 and the Medical Director in 2016.

-In her practice, Dr. Reeds treated many overweight and obese patients and treated their associated comorbidities including diabetes, hypertension and hyperlipidemia.
+In her practice, Dr. Reeds treated many patients with overweight and obesity and managed their associated comorbidities including diabetes, hypertension and hyperlipidemia.
 Having seen the increasing prevalence of obesity in her practice, she is very interested in the management of obesity and minimizing related complications.
 By limiting her current practice to weight management she is able to dedicate more time to this than is possible in most primary care practices and to stay up to date on the most current treatments.

 Richard Stein, PhD, Behavioral Director

-Dr. Stein is a Research Assistant Professor of Medicine.
+Dr. Stein is an Associate Professor of Medicine.
 He received his doctorate in clinical psychology from Arizona State University, and completed a fellowship at San Diego State University.
 He then held an academic appointment at the State University of New York at Buffalo before coming to St. Louis.

 Dr. Stein’s research and clinical work has focused on developing and conducting treatments for obesity and eating disorders.
 He has also studied ways to help people make the most of their relationships with friends and family members to support efforts at improving health behaviors, as well as ways to deliver weight management treatments in nontraditional settings like the workplace.